Skip to content

 3. RACI

-3. SECM: Creates a Target Process story to track the work and determine the availability of resources and agreed upon timeline within both of the teams to complete the onboarding process.
+3. Secrets Team: Creates a Target Process story to track the work and determine the availability of resources and agreed upon timeline within both of the teams to complete the onboarding process.

 Onboarding Steps#

-1. SECM: The secrets management team will schedule a meeting (30 minutes) to go over the following:
+1. Secrets Team: Schedule an initial meeting (30 minutes) to go over the following:

-2. Service Team/SECM: Add team to the #hcp-vault slack channel for support and community discussion within the University
+2. Service Team/Secrets Team: Add team to the #hcp-vault slack channel for support and community discussion within the University

-3. Service Team: Submit the Vault Namespace Google Form to get a namespace created for service team.
+3. Service Team: Submit the Vault Namespace Google Form to get a namespace created for Service Team's CESI unit.

 1. Please specify who will have update access within Grouper to control which users can be added/removed from their created group for namespace access.